 Petrol price cut by up to 50 paise: Check fuel rates here

-Petrol price cut by up to 50 paise: Check Fuel Rates Here

 New Delhi, May 11: Prices of petrol and diesel were cut for the third straight day today across major cities in India.
 While the petrol prices have been cut by 48 to 50 paise per litre, diesel prices have been reduced by 19 to 20 in Delhi, Mumbai, Kolkata and Chennai.